AdamClarkStandke/ReinforcementLearning/README.md

 ### Trading Results

 The PPO Agent was trained for 50 thousand steps of SPY data ranging from 2005 to mid-2017 and was tested on SPY data ranging from the end-of-2017 to 2022.
 Furthermore, 4 parallel environments were used for the agent to gather samples/experience to train on.
 All of the default hyper-parameters from stable-Baselines3 were used except for the number of epochs when optimizing the surrogate loss which I set to 20.
 I also set the entropy coefficient to 0.01 and used stable-Baselines3's limit implementation regarding the KL divergence between updates and set it to 0.2.
-With that being said, the Agent finished with 16,000 dollars in its account as can be seen in the video down below :point_down:
+Unfotunely, I did not keep track of the learning cures and/or other important metrics(i.e. total loss, value loss etc) that should be tracked during training.
+The video down below shows this under-trained trading agent in action :point_down:

 [![PPO Trading Agent](https://github.com/aCStandke/ReinforcementLearning/blob/main/16ktradingsceme.png)](https://youtu.be/QBWMEu9GrHE)